GerritForge/events-gcloud-pubsub/src/main/resources/Documentation/rest-api-accounts.md

 ### <a id="create-topic"> Create Topic
 _PUT /accounts/[\{account-id\}](../../../Documentation/rest-api-accounts.html#account-id)/pubsub.topic_

 Creates a PubSub topic for the account.
+Users that do not have the `Maintain Server` capability can only create topics for themselves.
 Only a single topic can be created per account.

 Note, that Google PubSub limits the number of topics per project to [10000](https://cloud.google.com/pubsub/quotas#resource_limits).